On quivers, spectral networks and black holes: Example: Fuchsian equation with five singularities

 We will say that the $K$th instanton expansion of $b_i$, $i=1,2$, is determined if all the coefficients $b_i^{(m,n)}$ with $m+n=K$ are known.
 The Matone relations can be inverted order by order in the two instanton parameters.
 In particular, for each $K>0$, the $K$th instanton expansion of $b_1$ requires the $(K-1)$th instanton expansion of $b_2$, and vice versa.

 The first few coefficients in the expansions \eqref{matone7d} are given by

 To be more precise, the inversion of the Matone relation would lead to two solutions for each v.e.v. parameter, differing for an overall sign; in the above results we chose the branch with the plus sign in front of the canonical branch of square root.
 We computed the inverted Matone relations up to 4 instantons and we noticed the triangular structure of the expansion of the v.e.v. parameters as in \autoref{matone7d}.
+We do not have a proof of the triangular structure of these expansions.
+However, we found that it holds at all analytically computed orders (up to $i+j=5$), and that it is in good agreement with the numerical results presented in later sections.
+It would be interesting to gain a better understanding of this structure from a CFT perspective.

 In the forthcoming sections we apply the strategy outlined in \autoref{sec:crossing} to some specific examples.